Tenant isolation

 - Hosted on Vercel (application) and Supabase on AWS us-east-1 (database, auth, vector search).

-- TLS for all traffic in transit; encryption at rest for stored data; point-in-time database recovery.
+- TLS for all traffic in transit; encryption at rest for stored data; daily automated backups.

-- Model calls go to OpenAI’s API, which does not train on API data.
+- Model calls go to OpenAI’s API; inputs and outputs are not used to train OpenAI’s models, per OpenAI’s API data-usage policy.

 - Health monitoring endpoints and structured failure handling — a failing dependency degrades gracefully rather than exposing errors to your customers.